QuinnYap/WDProjLithiumNovalesYap/README.md

 # Li23 Novales & Li30 Yap: CS3 Project Proposal
-## Teyvat's Seven:
+## Teyvat's Seven: _Genshin Impact and its World Building_
-Genshin Impact and its World Building
+-# Note: "Teyvat's Seven" is the main title of the webpage.

 **Logo:**